PolarCookie/PolarGuides/README.md

 ## Fixing step comments.
 Don't worry about the step comments, just run `python step_fix.py <guide>` and it'll fix it for you.

+AC todo:
+goal of accept Hints of a New Plague?##660